ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-03-19-ParallaxMapping.md

 # Introduction

 Had it not been for the normal mapping, game developers would have been forced to choose between two unsatisfactory options; to subdivide to add 'real' details and get millions of billions of vertex count, or to just give up any details, leaving only tedious low-poly surfaces.
-Thanks to the bumpiness simulated by the normal mapping, we can keep details without pressing the 'subdivision' button three or more times.
+Thanks to bumpiness simulated by the normal mapping, we can keep details without pressing the 'subdivision' button three or more times.

 ![Sandbags_NoExtrusion](../../Images/2023-03-19-ParallaxMapping/Sandbags_NoExtrusion.png){: width="500"}{: .align-center} Sandbags fortification with a normal map applied.
 {: .text-center}